blabaere/compare-keyboards/README.md

 The 'insert' key is mostly useless per se, but is useful for vim, mintty/zsh, and used in vital ReSharper shortcuts.

-The NISSE can 'emulate' several common shortcuts with a FN+key shortcut.
+The NISSE can 'emulate' several common shortcuts with a FN+key shortcut (this idea can be reused with ergodox).
+The NISSE needs some firmware modifications: replace "CAPS LOCK" by "Ctx Menu", "Ctx Menu" by "Del"

 # Frequent keys shortcuts
 TODO: record a day of work and write down frequency.